masterworkcoder/GLYPH-Lang/README.md

 # GLYPH
 A programming language designed to be minimal and freestanding intended for osdev and general purpose use.

+Currently there is only a small standard library planned to do some very basic things.
 ### Examples
 Kernel
 ```